Skip to main content

 About

-Consortium: THE TOWER is a single player role playing shooter game.
+Consortium: THE TOWER is a single player role playing shooter game with a science fiction theme.
 It was developed by Interdimensional Games Inc and was released on September 21, 2017.
-It received negative reviews from players.
+It received neutral reviews from players.

 Skip User Reviews